aegiacometti/netor/README.md

 their devices, but the new ones! because the old one "you need to replace them"... you all know this story.

 And don't get me wrong...
-I love to learn, in fact, if I am not learning something new, I behave like a kid who doesn't have something to play with, for me this is a kind of work but but with passion.
+I love to learn, in fact, if I am not learning something new, I behave like a kid who doesn't have something to play with, for me this is a kind of work but with passion.

 So, i decided to start "playing" with all of this new toys and in the way i found my self wanting to start a developing path to integrate networking and coding worlds.
 I already kind of know about networking, ok, now let's go to the